10 Tips To Stop Credential Stuffing Attacks

 Jarrod Overson

-I write about JavaScript, Reverse Engineering, Security, and Credential Stuffing.
-Also a speaker, O'Reilly Author, creator of Plato, Director at Shape Security.
+I write about JavaScript, Rust, WebAssembly, Security.
+Also a speaker, O'Reilly Author, creator of Plato, CTO @Candle